 Calling all film buffs and old movie fans!
 The 1940s was a great decade for all things film noir and B-movie.

 From war dramas to festive classics, the 1940s gave us several enduring movies.
-Here are our picks for the best movies of the 40s that are still popular and worth watching!
+Here are my picks for the best movies of the 1940s that are still popular and worth watching!

 15. Children of Paradise (1945)

 Drama, Romance (3h 9m)